Loading lesson…

 The big idea: the write-up is not the part after the work.
 It is the part where the work becomes knowledge.
 Ship the post.
 Build the habit.
 The rest compounds.

-What is the core idea behind "Writing Up Your Findings"?
+What is the main idea of "Writing Up Your Findings"?

-Which best describes the scope of "Writing Up Your Findings"?
+Which concept is most central to "Writing Up Your Findings"?